crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 subtitle: "Would the suspension of a public office holder’s social media account used for communicating both official information as well as private information in your country have to consider their right to freedom of expression? "
 :---------------------------------------------------------:

+## Austria

+Not directly.
+The only way this could come into play would be via the concept of Drittwirkung (“mittelbare Drittwirkung der Grundrechte”), meaning that social media platforms would have to consider freedom of expression when applying their code of conduct.
+However, there have not (yet) been any judicial decisions applying this concept in the context of social media platforms and their code of conduct in Austria.

 ## Belgium

 The Flemish Code of Ethics for Staff Members of the Flemish government requires staff members to perform their function in an “objective” and neutral manner.[: REFERENCE | ref185 | :] Objectivity means treating colleagues, citizens and suppliers in the same way in equal circumstances.
 This objectivity entails a number of concrete rules of conduct: